wiris/html-integrations/docs/development/demos/README.md

 | react     | TinyMCE V5          | [tinymce5](../../demos/react/tinymce5/README.md)       |

-For each time you apply a change to the desired package and want to see those changes in your demo, you'll have to re-run the previous two commands.
+Each time you apply a change to a package and want to see the changes in your demo, you'll have to re-run the previous two commands.